 Generally speaking, abusers are motivated by their insecure need for validation, admiration, reassurance, power, and control and there is no better way to acquire all of those than to turn your children against you.

 Suggested Reading: Do Narcissists Use Children as Flying Monkeys?

 It’s going to be a really painful period in your life but you have to remember that your number one priority is to remain a healthy emotional mirror for your child and we have two tremendously effective techniques to help you do so.

-The Grey Rock Method vs. The Yellow Rock Method
+The Gray Rock Method vs. The Yellow Rock Method

 It’s important to remember that an abuser’s insecure need for validation, admiration, reassurance, power, and control means that they love to get a reaction out of you.
 The abuse that they put you through is designed to fulfill their need to feel superior instead of inadequate.
 You can almost guarantee a tremendous amount of post-separation abuse when co-parenting with an abuser and it is going to hurt a lot.

-When someone refuses to have a significant conversation with an abuser, it is called the grey rock method.
-This means that they won’t try to explain themselves, they won’t try to defend themselves, they won’t engage in any type of arguments or confrontations, they’ll just remain a boring grey rock which means the abuser won’t get the validation, admiration, reassurance, power, and control they desperately need.
+When someone refuses to have a significant conversation with an abuser, it is called the gray rock method.
+This means that they won’t try to explain themselves, they won’t try to defend themselves, they won’t engage in any type of arguments or confrontations, they’ll just remain a boring gray rock which means the abuser won’t get the validation, admiration, reassurance, power, and control they desperately need.